 Ethiopia is in political turmoil.
 The government imposed a six-month “state of emergency” after prolonged anti-government protests and the resignation of the Prime Minister.
-Ongoing demonstrations prompted the release of political prisoners and have raised concerns about Ethiopia’s stability.
+Although they prompted the release of political prisoners, ongoing demonstrations have raised serious concerns about Ethiopia’s stability.

-After listening to Europeans living in Maputo, I’ve learned that many have traveled extensively throughout the continent and accepted the abundant difficulties and inequities.
-Despite often-disturbing realities, they do what they can to make a positive difference and enjoy the excitement and unknowns that come with living in Africa.
+After listening to Europeans living in Maputo, I’ve learned that many have traveled extensively throughout the continent and accept Africa’s abundant difficulties and inequities.
+Despite many often-disturbing realities, they do what they can to make a positive difference and enjoy the excitement and unknowns that come with living in Africa.
 It surprised me to hear Norwegians talk about the “boredom” of living in their country, rated as one of the most desirable places in the world.

 A Dutch member of the group was married to a lovely African woman, and they have several children.
 A creative director, he told me about some of the successful performances he’s directed.

 People I’ve met in Maputo were regular visitors to Mali.
 They’re sad the country is no longer safe for travelers.
 Al-Qaeda and armed Islamist groups have taken control of parts of the country “imposing Sharia (Islamic law) by threatening villagers, recruiting children, destroying schools, and beating villagers who engage in forbidden practices”.